trantrunghieuvns/movie-app-test/README.md

 # Project - *Movies*
+* npm -start to run http://localhost:3000/

 **Movies** is a movies app using the [The Movie Database API](https://developers.themoviedb.org/3).

-Time spent: **HH** hours spent in total

-## User Stories

 The following **required** functionality is completed:
+- [x] = done

-- [] User can view a list of movies currently playing in theaters.
+- [ ] User can view a list of movies currently playing in theaters.
 Poster images load asynchronously.
 - [x] User can view movie details by tapping on a cell.
 - [x] User sees loading state while waiting for the API.
 - [ ] User sees an error message when there is a network error.